nodeca/nodeca/docs/brainstorm/static-bundler.md

 ### Stage 4.
 Put alltogether

-Combine API tree, trnslations, skinz with views and static data in one place.
+Combine API tree, translations, skinz with views and static data in one place.

 ```
 .